puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/it-IT/microsoft-edge-policies.md

   >Versioni supportate: Microsoft Edge in Windows e Mac dalla versione 79 o successiva

   #### Descrizione
-  Specifica il logo aziendale da utilizzare nella nuova scheda in Microsoft Edge.
+  Specifies the company logo to use on the new tab page in Microsoft Edge.

-I criteri devono essere configurati come stringa che esprime il logo o i loghi in formato JSON.
-Ad esempio: { "default_logo": { "url": "https://www.contoso.com/logo.png", "hash": "cd0aa9856147b6c5b4ff2b7dfee5da20aa38253099ef1b4a64aced233c9afe29" }, "light_logo": { "url": "https://www.contoso.com/light_logo.png", "hash": "517d286edb416bb2625ccfcba9de78296e90da8e32330d4c9c8275c4c1c33737" } }
+The policy should be configured as a string that expresses the logo(s) in JSON format.
+For example: { "default_logo": { "url": "https://www.contoso.com/logo.png", "hash": "cd0aa9856147b6c5b4ff2b7dfee5da20aa38253099ef1b4a64aced233c9afe29" }, "light_logo": { "url": "https://www.contoso.com/light_logo.png", "hash": "517d286edb416bb2625ccfcba9de78296e90da8e32330d4c9c8275c4c1c33737" } }

-Per configurare questi criteri, specifica l'URL da cui Microsoft Edge può scaricare il logo e l'hash di crittografia (Agente integrità sistema-256) utilizzato per verificare l'integrità del download.
-Il logo deve essere in formato PNG o SVG e le dimensioni del file non devono superare i 16 MB.
-Il logo viene scaricato e memorizzato nella cache e verrà riscaricato ogni volta che l'URL o l'hash viene modificato.
-L'URL deve essere accessibile senza alcuna autenticazione.
+You configure this policy by specifying the URL from which Microsoft Edge can download the logo and its cryptographic hash (SHA-256), which is used to verify the integrity of the download.
+The logo must be in PNG or SVG format, and its file size must not exceed 16 MB.
+The logo is downloaded and cached, and it will be redownloaded whenever the URL or the hash changes.
+The URL must be accessible without any authentication.

-Il valore "default_logo" è obbligatorio e viene utilizzato quando non c'è un'immagine di sfondo.
-Se fornito, "light_logo" viene utilizzato quando la nuova scheda dell'utente ha un'immagine di sfondo. È consigliabile utilizzare un logo orizzontale con uno sfondo trasparente allineato a sinistra e centrato verticalmente.
-Il logo deve avere un'altezza minima di 32 pixel e proporzioni da 1:1 a 4:1. "default_logo" deve avere un contrasto corretto rispetto a uno sfondo bianco/nero mentre "light_logo" deve avere un contrasto corretto rispetto all'immagine di sfondo.
+The 'default_logo' is required and will be used when there's no background image.
+If 'light_logo' is provided, it will be used when the user's new tab page has a background image.
+We recommend a horizontal logo with a transparent background that is left-aligned and vertically centered.
+The logo should have a minimum height of 32 pixels and an aspect ratio from 1:1 to 4:1.
+The 'default_logo' should have proper contrast against a white/black background while the 'light_logo' should have proper contrast against a background image.

-Se abiliti questi criteri, Microsoft Edge scarica e mostra i logo specificati nella nuova scheda.
-Gli utenti non possono ignorare o nascondere il logo.
+If you enable this policy, Microsoft Edge downloads and shows the specified logo(s) on the new tab page.
+Users can't override or hide the logo(s).

-Se disabiliti o non configuri questi criteri, Microsoft Edge non visualizza alcun logo aziendale o Microsoft nella nuova scheda.
+If you disable or don't configure this policy, Microsoft Edge will show no company logo or a Microsoft logo on the new tab page.

-Per informazioni sulla determinazione dell'hash Agente integrità sistema-256, vedi https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash?view=powershell-6.
+For help with determining the SHA-256 hash, see https://docs.microsoft.com/powershell/module/microsoft.powershell.utility/get-filehash.

   #### Funzionalità supportate:
   - Può essere obbligatorio: Sì